quicwg/base-drafts/draft-ietf-quic-tls.md

 anticipation of receiving a ClientHello.

 A client generally receives 1-RTT keys at the same time as the handshake completes.
-However, a client also MUST NOT process incoming 1-RTT protected packets before the TLS handshake is complete.
+Even if it has 1-RTT secrets, a client also MUST NOT process incoming 1-RTT protected packets before the TLS handshake is complete.

 ## Retry Packet Integrity {#retry-integrity}